What's included in an insurance declarations page?

 Types of coverage:

-There are many different types of home insurance coverage, including dwelling coverage, personal property coverage, liability coverages, and more.
+There are many different types of home insurance coverages, including dwelling coverage, personal property coverage, liability coverages, and more.
 Your homeowners declarations page will list the various coverages that make up your policy.

 For each coverage, you'll see a value limit that represents the maximum amount the insurance company will pay in the event of a loss.